atedstone/gnssice/README.md

 The GEOD TRACK output files need to be combined together, removing the overlapping hours.

 Use `conc_daily_geod` to produce multi-day Parquet files.
-Each file corresponds to a 'batch' (see the explanation near the start of this readme).
+Each file corresponds to a 'batch' (see the explanation earlier in this readme).
+These Parquet files are created from data stored in $GNSS_PATH_TRACK_OUT, which is also where the Parquet files get saved to.

-Then export all the data batches to a continuous Parquet file using `export_level1.py`, more details as follows:

-In the simple case of collecting data once a year and processing using the same base-rover combination, there will be two data batches:
+In the simple case of collecting data from the field in spring each year and processing using the same base-rover combination, there will be two data batches:

 1. rover_base_year1_startDOY_endDOY
 2. rover_base_year2_startDOY_endDOY